Reklamo: Venu al la Universala Kongreso en Aŭstrio, 1–8 aŭg. 2026

 • a-MI-ko (ah-MEE-koh)

-• NB: AN-kaŭ (because kaŭ is a single syllable).
+• note AN-kaŭ (because kaŭ is a single syllable)

 Article

-The definite article is la (– *the).
-It is invariable (no change for gender, case or number).
+The definite article is la ("the").
+It never changes — no variation for gender, case or number.
 There is no indefinite article:

 • la amiko – the friend